earthly/website/blog/_posts/2022-12-19-app-routing-in-k8-cluster.md

 ## Conclusion

-In this article, you learned how to make a deployment and create a service for the [NGINX](/blog/docker-slim) image and use [Ingress](/blog/k8s-networking) to forward requests from a domain name to our application.
-You also learned how to use Ingress to configure multiple paths for a particular domain.
-Finally, you saw how to configure your application to run on HTTPS.

-You can build on what you have learned here by using a legit TLS certificate.
-Or you can build 2 applications and see if you can configure the routing for those applications on the same domain.
+Through this guide, you've mastered deploying an NGINX image, setting a service, and using Ingress to redirect domain requests to your app.
+Plus, you've figured out multi-path configurations for a domain with Ingress and got your app running on HTTPS.

+Now that you've got a handle on Kubernetes routing, why not take the next step and optimize your build process too?
+Give [Earthly](https://www.earthly.dev/) a whirl.
+It could be the perfect tool to streamline your workflow.

+Looking ahead, consider scaling up your project - try a legit TLS certificate or manage routing for two apps on the same domain.
+The possibilities are endless!

 {% include_html cta/bottom-cta.html %}